learnwithgurpreet/b.learnwithgurpreet.me/src/posts/top-5-ways-to-structure-a-frontend-project.md

 date: "2021-09-11"
 image: /assets/images/top-5-ways-to-structure-a-frontend-project.png
 imageCredit: "Photo by Luca Bravo on Unsplash"
-excerpt: While working on the open-source projects you get very little chance to structure the project, but you still can set some guidelines upfront and stick to them.
+excerpt: Open-source projects you get very little chance to structure the project, but you still can set guidelines upfront
 tags:
   - "Tech"
   - "Thoughts"